bednar/platform/query/docs/SPEC.md

 Additionally any tags on the series will be added as columns.

-Example:

-    from(bucket:"telegraf")

 From has the following properties:

 * `bucket` string
-    The name of the bucket to query.
+    Bucket is the name of the bucket to query
-* `db` string
+* `bucketID` string
-    The name of the database to query.
+    The string encoding of the bucketID to query.

+Example:

+    from(bucket:"telegraf/autogen")
+    from(bucketID:"0261d8287f4d6000")

 #### Yield